manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/deinstall-db/deinstall-db.md

 	####################### DECONFIG CHECK OPERATION SUMMARY #######################
-	Oracle Home selected for deinstall is: /opt/oracle/product/21c/dbhome_1 Inventory Location where the Oracle home registered is: /opt/oracle/oraInventory Following Single Instance listener(s) will be de-configured: LISTENER The following databases were selected for de-configuration.
-The databases will be deleted and will not be useful upon de-configuration : CDB1
+	Oracle Home selected for deinstall is: /opt/oracle/product/23c/dbhome_2 Inventory Location where the Oracle home registered is: /opt/oracle/oraInventory Following Single Instance listener(s) will be de-configured: LISTENER The following databases were selected for de-configuration.
+The databases will be deleted and will not be useful upon de-configuration : CDB2
-	Database unique name : CDB1
+	Database unique name : CDB2
 	Storage used : FS
 	```

-1. The `deinstall` command prompts you to confirm removing your Oracle Database.
+1. The window awaits for your confirmation to remove the Oracle Database instance from your host.

     ```
 	Do you want to continue (y - yes, n - no)? [n]: y
     ```

-    Enter ***y*** to initiate the removal process.
+    Enter ***y*** to start removing the database.

-	> **Note:** The default option is **n** which means no. If you directly press Enter or specify **n** here, then `deinstall` exits without removing the Oracle Database.
+	> **Tip:** The default option is **n**, which means no. If you press Enter or type **n** here, then `deinstall` exits without removing the database.

-    The deconfiguration clean operation creates log files and completes removing the database.
+    The deinstallation process creates log files and starts removing the database.

 	## Output

-	The values may differ depending on the system you are using.

 	```
-	A log of this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2022-02-27_10-37-24-AM.out' Any error messages from this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2022-02-27_10-37-24-AM.err'
+	A log of this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2023-11-02_10-37-24-AM.out' Any error messages from this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2023-11-02_10-37-24-AM.err'

 	######################## DECONFIG CLEAN OPERATION START ########################
 	## [START] GIMR configuration update ##
 	## [END] GIMR configuration update ##
-	Database de-configuration trace file location: /opt/oracle/oraInventory/logs/databasedc_clean2022-02-27_10-37-25AM.log
+	Database de-configuration trace file location: /opt/oracle/oraInventory/logs/databasedc_clean2023-11-02_10-37-25AM.log
-	Database Clean Configuration START CDB1
+	Database Clean Configuration START CDB2
 	This operation may take few minutes.
-	Database Clean Configuration END CDB1
+	Database Clean Configuration END CDB2

 	Network Configuration clean config START

-	Network de-configuration trace file location: /opt/oracle/oraInventory/logs/netdc_clean2022-02-27_10-37-25AM.log
+	Network de-configuration trace file location: /opt/oracle/oraInventory/logs/netdc_clean2023-11-02_10-37-25AM.log

 	De-configuring Single Instance listener(s): LISTENER